warnock/yummly-app/README.md

 ## Description

 #### This application will allows users to use the Yummly api to search recipes.
-A user will also be able to log in and star  thier favorite recipies.
+A user will also be able to log in and star thier favorite recipes.

 ## Setup
 Clone this repository: